giving food another life

 Laura and team founded City Harvest London in 2014.
 A passionate advocate for City Harvest New York, when she was working as a portfolio manager at an investment fund in the U.S., Laura was keenly aware after she moved to London that here was another of the world’s wealthiest cities where there was also acute hunger.
 Today, Laura’s vision is for City Harvest delivery vans to be as much an everyday sight on the streets of London as they are in New York, giving food another life by getting unsold food to those who need it most.
 Laura has a Stanford MBA and a BSc in Agricultural Economics from Cornell University.

-Mark has been responsible for the redistribution of tonnes of food donated to City Harvest.
-Mark has experienced sleeping rough and is now dedicated to making a difference in the lives of all those around him and he succeeds each day.
+Mark has experienced sleeping rough and helped found City Harvest in order to make a difference in the lives of all those around him.
+He has been responsible for the redistribution of tonnes of food donated to City Harvest.
 Mark has a wealth of knowledge about organisations that feed the hungry and their daily needs as well as an unmatched ability to source surplus food.

 Director of Business Affairs